 6. Start a drop shipping business

-E-commerce was already the preferred shopping method for many people, but the COVID-19 pandemic supercharged this trend.
+E-commerce is already the preferred shopping method for many people.

 Now more people than ever are shopping online because they want to avoid crowded stores.